KeturahDev/LeestSpeak/README.md

 ## Description

-Wanna feel like your reading "coded" !
+Wanna feel like your reading "coded" messages from a 5th grader?
+Leet-afy your code with LeetSpeak!
+Just type into the console, and recieve the LeetSpeak version of your input.
+V3ry fun.
+Much w0w.

 ## Specifications: